swanframe/financial-insight-generator/README.md

 * `help`
 * `exit`

-These are handled by the **rule-based** logic in `fig.chatbot` and will behave the same whether or not the LLM is enabled.
+These are handled by the **rule-based** logic in `fig.chatbot` and behave the same whether or not the LLM is enabled.

 #### Free-form questions (LLM-enhanced)